context-you-keep/signal-messenger-insights/README.md

 This project prioritizes your privacy:

 - Runs entirely on localhost
-- Requires no internet access
+- Has no internet callbacks
-- Contains no telemetry or analytics
 - Keeps decrypted data in-memory
 - Mounts directories read-only